amedia/dbtwiz/README.md

 may want to adjust some settings from the get-go to fit your environment.

-The config settings are stored in a file `config.toml` in the `dbtwiz` folder within your user's app settings directory.
-In a GitHub Codespace or in a local Linux environment the file is located at `~/.config/dbtwiz/config.toml`, while in a local Windows environment it's located at `%appdata%/dbtwiz/config.toml`.
-TODO: Where is it located in MacOS?
+The config settings are stored in a file `config.toml` in the `dbtwiz` folder within your user's app settings directory:
+- `~/.config/dbtwiz/config.toml` for GitHub Codespaces or local Linux environments
+- `%appdata%/dbtwiz/config.toml` for Windows

-If dbtwiz looks up a user config file and it doesn't exist, it will be created with the following default settings:
+If dbtwiz looks up a user config file and it doesn't exist, it will be created with default settings according to your platform.
+It might look like this:

 ```toml
 # When true, check for existing GCP auth token, and ask for